Plesiosaur: Metabolism

 Traditionally, it was assumed that extinct reptile groups were cold-blooded like modern reptiles.
 New research during the past decades has led to the conclusion that some groups, such as theropod dinosaurs and pterosaurs, were very likely warm-blooded.
 Whether perhaps plesiosaurs were warm-blooded as well is difficult to determine.
 One of the indications of a high metabolism is the presence of fast-growing fibrolamellar bone.
 The pachyostosis with juvenile individuals makes it hard to establish whether plesiosaurs possessed such bone, though.
 However, it has been possible to check its occurrence with more basal members of the more inclusive group that plesiosaurs belonged to, the Sauropterygia.
 A study in 2010 concluded that fibrolamellar bone was originally present with sauropterygians.
 A subsequent publication in 2013 found that the Nothosauridae lacked this bone matrix type but that basal Pistosauria possessed it, a sign of a more elevated metabolism.
 It is thus more parsimonious to assume that the more derived pistosaurians, the plesiosaurs, also had a faster metabolism.
 A paper published in 2018 claimed that plesiosaurs had resting metabolic rates (RMR) in the range of birds based on quantitative osteohistological modelling.
-However, these results are problematic in view of general principles of vertebrate physiology (see Kleiber's law); evidence from isotope studies of plesiosaur tooth enamel indeed suggests endothermy at lower RMRs, with inferred body temperatures of ca. 26 °C.
+However, these results are problematic in view of general principles of vertebrate physiology (see Kleiber's law); evidence from isotope studies of plesiosaur tooth enamel indeed suggests endothermy at lower RMRs, with inferred body temperatures of ca. 26 C. Analysis isotopes of oxygen ratio suggests Plesiosauria were poikilothermic endotherms, having a body temperature range of 27-34 C.